I. General principles

 Supporting members have no voting right at the Congress.

 The representatives of the Party Members and associate Party Members are automatically a Member of the Executive.
-No vote is held on Congress about their post.
+No Congress vote is held concerning their appointment.

 After the President, the General Secretary and the Treasurer are elected, the President puts forward a proposal for the amount of places to be added in the Executive and the names of the people taking up the posts.
 This proposal is as a whole accepted or rejected.